hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

 6. IANA Considerations

-   This document requests a new allocation in the "Extended DNS Error Codes" of the "Domain Name System (DNS) Parameters" registration table with the following characteristics:
+   This document requests a new allocation in the First Come First Served range of the "Extended DNS Error Codes" of the "Domain Name System (DNS) Parameters" registration table with the following
+   characteristics:

+Hardaker & Dukhovni     Expires 25 November 2022                [Page 8]

+Internet-Draft                    title                         May 2022

    *  INFO-CODE: (RFC EDITOR: TBD)